Call Us Today

 Possible Penalties for DWI Convictions

-What happens if you are convicted of a DWI?
-The potential penalties for a DWI conviction depend on various factors, including your BAC level at the time, various aggravating factual circumstances, and your driving and criminal record.
+What happens if you are convicted on DWI charges?
+The potential penalties for a DWI conviction depend on various factors, including your BAC level, various aggravating factual circumstances, and your driving and criminal record.
 Regardless of the drunk driving charge, our criminal defense team stands ready to apply its trial experience to minimize and avoid certain penalties you face.

 • Imprisonment or jail time: Up to 12 months in jail for subsequent and aggravated DWI convictions, but there is no jail time for a first-offense conviction.